Lanercost Priory

 Lanercost Priory was founded by Robert de Vaux between 1165 and 1174, the most likely date being 1169, to house Augustinian canons.
 The priory is situated in the village of Lanercost, Cumbria, England, within sight of Naworth Castle, with which it had close connections.
+The medieval buildings used many convenient Roman stones from the nearby Hadrian's Wall.

+Apart from the church, the priory buildings are now ruins, but parts of the church are intact and remain in use.
+It is now open to the public and in the guardianship of English Heritage.

 The Lanercost Chronicle, a thirteenth-century history of England and the Wars of Scottish Independence, was compiled by the monks of the priory.

-It is now open to the public and in the guardianship of English Heritage.

 Early years

 The foundation date was traditionally 1169, but can only be dated definitely between 1165 and 1174 on the evidence of charters.
 The dedication is to Mary Magdalene, unusual in the region.

-It would seem the arrangements for founding the Priory were well advanced by the time of the foundation charter, as opposed to the more gradual process at Wetheral and St Bees priories.
+It would seem the arrangements for founding the priory were well advanced by the time of the foundation charter, as opposed to the more gradual process at Wetheral and St Bees priories.
 Robert de Vaux gave the land of Lanercost "between the ancient wall and the Irthing and between Burth and Poltros, the vill of Walton by stated bounds, the church of that vill with the chapel of 'Treverman,' the churches of Irthington, Brampton, Carlaton and Farlam".
 The charter of foundation states that the benefaction was made for the sake of Henry II, and for the health of the souls of his father Hubert and his mother Grace.

 Soon after the foundation of the house, Robert de Vaux granted to the canons the right of free election, so that when the lord prior died the person on whom the choice of the canons or the greater part of them fell should be elected in his place.

 The bulk of the church building dates from the late 13th century, though there is evidence of earlier work.
-The Priory buildings were constructed, at least in part, from stones derived from Hadrian's Wall, including a number of Roman inscriptions that were built into its fabric.
+The priory buildings were constructed, at least in part, from stones derived from the nearby Hadrian's Wall, including a number of Roman inscriptions that were built into its fabric.